-Law enforcement services in The Dalles are provided by the City of The Dalles Police Department.
-The Hood River Police Department services the Hood River campus.
+Law enforcement services are provided to The Dalles campus by the City of The Dalles Police Department, and to the Hood River campus by the Hood River Police Department.
 All departments are full-service municipal law enforcement agencies that provide routine patrol in and around the campus areas, and have a typical response time to campus of 3-5 minutes.
 The department also cooperates with county, state and federal law enforcement agencies in the investigation of crimes and response to incidents that fall within their jurisdiction.
 All incidents requiring law enforcement response or investigation are referred to the appropriate agency by Facilities Services, or any staff or faculty member who witnesses an incident.
 Since CGCC has no campus police force, we urge students and guests on campus to immediately report any emergency or non-emergency crime to the proper authorities, either by calling 911 or one of the non-emergency numbers listed in this report under Section 22: Contact Information.
-Additionally, students and guests should report incidents witnessed to Student Services, Facilities, or another member of campus staff.
+Additionally, students and guests should report incidents witnessed to Student Services, Facilities, or another member of campus staff and fill out an Incident/Accident report as soon as possible, which can be obtained from Facilities Services, or Student Services.
+Employees may obtain the report from from the shared drive.